Alpe d'Huez Ski Resort

 Review

-The Powderhounds skied Alpe d’Huez in 2020.
+The Powderhounds last skied Alpe d’Huez in 2020.
 We were impressed with its terrain diversity, particularly the gnarly off-piste in Oz-Vaujany.
 It is huge in every way & equally good for everyone form novice to powder seeking expert.
+With a few changes in recent times, we hope to head back there this coming season.
 Read the review via the links in the left column (or top of page if on a mobile).

 See how Alpe d'Huez compares to the rest of the French ski resorts on the France ski resort ratings page, or compare to the rest of Europe on the European ski resort ratings page.